gardenlinux/gardenlinux/docs/02_operators/deployment/aws-secureboot.md

 By creating a Garden Linux with the secure boot feature enabled and by using UEFI's setup mode, you can activate secure boot from within the AWS instance once the Garden Linux image has been spawned successfully.
 As long as you do not enable secure boot within the instance, the Garden Linux image will simply spawn without secure boot enabled.
 This must be kept in mind.

-#### Integration test configuration
+#### Platform test configuration
-Before starting the required AWS environment, a configuration for the integration test platform is needed.
+Before starting the required AWS environment, a configuration for the platform test platform is needed.

 The following example shows such a configuration.
 For test purposes, it uses the `eu-west-1` region, a small instance type (e.g. `t3.micro`), an image with `amd64` architecture and most importantly the `UEFI` boot mode.